-๐ฒ๐ฉ Moldova visa for EU citizen citizens
+๐ฒ๐ฉ Moldova visa for EU citizens

 EU citizen passport holders can enter Moldova visa-free for up to 90 days.
 No application, no fee, just a passport valid for at least six months.